 How to get to the meeting point

-Normally you will be able to choose between several schedules available when taking a tour of Rome.
-As for the days of the week, there are usually tours every day, but we remind you that on Mondays most of the museums in Rome are closed, so visitors may take the opportunity to sightsee in the center.
-As in any big city, weekends and holidays also tend to be more crowded in the tourist areas.
+You will usually be able to choose from a number of timetables available when taking the tour of Rome.
+As for the days of the week, tours are usually available every day, but please note that most of Rome's museums are closed on Mondays, so visitors may want to take the opportunity to do some sightseeing in the city centre.
+As in any large city, weekends and public holidays are also more crowded in the tourist areas.

 Duration of tours

-They usually last between two and three hours, depending on the option you choose.
-The walking tours in the center of Rome are long enough to soak up the history of the most emblematic places and then walk around them at your leisure, but if you take the walking tour of the Colosseum and the Roman Forum, keep in mind that the time you will spend inside the monuments may be short if you want to see them in depth.
+Tours usually last between two and three hours, depending on which option you choose.
+The walking tours of central Rome are long enough to soak up the history of the most emblematic sites and then walk around them again at your leisure, but if you take the Colosseum and Roman Forum walking tour, bear in mind that the time you spend inside the monuments may be short if you want to see them in depth.

-Bring water and snacks.
-The longer tours usually have a 15-minute stop in the middle of the tour.
-Depending on where you end the tour, your guide will probably recommend places to have lunch or dinner away from the general hustle and bustle of the city.
+Bring water and something to snack on.
+Longer tours usually have a 15-minute stop halfway through the tour.
+Depending on where you end the tour, your guide will probably recommend places to eat or dine away from the general hustle and bustle of the city.

 Tours with children

-If it is not a very long tour, the children will be able to handle it because they are outdoors and can run around and play (it is not like a museum where they have to stand still) while the guide shows them the sights.
-The distances covered on most tours (especially those in the city center) are quite manageable, but be aware that at most stops there won't be room to sit down.
+If it's not a long tour, the kids can handle it, as the tours are outdoors and they can run around and play (it's not like a museum where they have to sit still) while the guide shows them the sights.
+The distances covered on most tours (especially those in the city centre) are quite manageable, but be aware that at most stops there won't be room to sit down.

 Ana's Traveller Tip

-If you can choose a date for your guided tour, avoid weekends and holidays, as this is when there are usually the most tourists in the center of Rome.
+If you can choose a date for your guided tour, avoid weekends and public holidays, as this is when most tourists tend to be in the centre of Rome.

-11. Tips for travelers interested in the tour of Rome
+Tips for travellers interested in taking a tour in Rome

-Locating the meeting point, choosing schedules and packing your backpack is important, but there are other details you'll want to know before taking a tour of Rome.
+Locating the meeting point, choosing the timetables and packing your backpack is important, but there are other details you'll want to know before you go on a tour of Rome.
 Here are my top tips:

 - Check the language.
-You will not have any problem because these tours are available in several languages (Spanish, Portuguese, English, German and French are the most common), but check the availability for the chosen time and language.
+You won't have any problems because these tours are available in several languages (Spanish, Portuguese, English, German and French are the most common), but check availability for your chosen time and language.
 Another tip is that a city tour is not the time to practice languages, you will enjoy it much more in your native language.

 - Wear comfortable shoes.
 You will be walking for several hours and standing for a long time, as sometimes there is no place to sit down during the tour.
-Make sure that the shoes are not new and do not chafe (watch out for summer shoes).
-Just in case, take some band-aids with you.
+Make sure your shoes are not new and will not chafe (watch out for summer shoes).
+Just in case, take some plasters with you.

 - Ask questions.
-Ask for recommendations to eat like a local or to go out to party and ask for the best viewpoints to take the best pictures, for the most original souvenirs you can buy in Rome, for hidden places you can't miss, for excursions to complement your trip...
-Ask everything you want because you won't always have an expert guide in the city to answer you.
+Ask for recommendations for eating like a local or going out to party and ask for the best viewpoints to take the best photos, for the most original souvenirs you can buy in Rome, for hidden places you can't miss, for excursions to complement your trip...
+Ask as many questions as you want because you won't always have an expert guide in the city to answer you.

 - Take notes.
-Okay, maybe it's an exaggeration, but personally more than once I've enjoyed the stories I've been told on walking tours so much that I've found myself taking notes on my cell phone.
-Lately I always go with a notebook and a pen to this kind of tours because I don't want to forget anything.
-It will also be an ideal practice if you are going to make a travel notebook later on.
+OK, maybe it's an exaggeration, but personally more than once I've enjoyed the stories I've been told on walking tours so much that I've found myself taking notes on my mobile phone.
+Lately I've been taking a notebook and pen with me on walking tours because I don't want to forget anything.
+It will also be ideal practice if you're going to make a travel notebook later on.

 If you are interested in tours of Rome you will also be interested in

-If you are one of those who enjoy the stories, details and anecdotes behind the main monuments, you cannot leave Rome without taking the two most important guided tours: the Colosseum and the Vatican.
+If you are someone who enjoys the stories, details and anecdotes behind the main monuments, you cannot leave Rome without taking the two most important guided tours: the Colosseum and the Vatican.
 Both places are wonderful to walk around and take a thousand pictures, but you don't fully understand them until you take a guided tour.
-Here are the guides I have written about Best Vatican guided tours and Colosseum Tours in case you are interested in organizing your own guided tour.
+Here are the guides I have written about Best Vatican guided tours and Colosseum Tours in case you are interested in organising your own guided tour.

-If you also want to get off the beaten track, I suggest you visit the incredible Borghese Gallery (which is also located in one of the most beautiful parks I've ever seen).
-This is the article I wrote about it, Borghese Gardens and Gallery Tours & Tickets, which you can read to organize your visit.
+If you also want to get off the beaten track, I suggest you visit the incredible Borghese Gallery (which is also located in one of the most beautiful parks I have ever seen).
+This is the article I wrote about it, Borghese Gardens and Gallery Tours & Tickets, which you can read to organise your visit.

 Frequently asked questions

-Most of the city tours are between 1h30m and 3h long, so plan the rest of your activities in the city bearing this in mind.
+Most tours of the city last between 1 hour 30 minutes and 3 hours, so plan the rest of your activities with this in mind.

-What is the best way to move around Rome?
+What is the best way to get around Rome?

-Most of Rome's landmarks are packed within the old city centre, so walking is usually your best bet to get around Piazza Navona, the Pantheon, the Trevi Fountain and the Spanish Steps.
-But here's the pro tip: rent a bike or book a bike tour.
-It will let you explore more of the city's hidden gems and make the most out of your time.
+Most of Rome's monuments are contained in the centre of the historic centre, so walking is usually the best option for getting around Piazza Navona, the Pantheon, the Trevi Fountain and the Spanish Steps.
+But here's a pro tip: rent or book a bike tour, which will allow you to explore the city's hidden gems and make the most of your time.

-What are the most common tourist mistakes I should avoid?
+What are the most common tourist mistakes to avoid?

-First and biggest mistake: not buying tickets in advance.
-Make sure to plan ahead and skip long waits under the Roman sun.
-Also, don't try to hail a cab in the street, there are designated spots for taxis.
-Coffee-wise, keep in mind that cappuccinos are reserved for breakfast, so instead try ordering un caffè or un caffè macchiato after noon (if you ask for a latte, you'll get a cold glass of milk).
+The most common and biggest mistake: not buying tickets in advance.
+Be sure to plan ahead and you'll skip the long waits in the Roman sun.
+Don't try to hail a taxi in the middle of the street, as there are designated taxi parking spots.
+As for coffee, note that cappuccinos are usually taken at breakfast, so for the rest of the day you can order a caffè macchiato or caffè.